-- the indebtedness we incurred at the closing of our initial public offering increased our interest expense; - we have entered into long-term hedging arrangements for approximately 80% of our expected natural gas, NGL and condensate commodity price risk relating to our gathering and processing arrangements through 2010, and approximately 60% of our expected condensate commodity price risk relating to our gathering and processing arrangements in 2011; and we anticipate incurring approximately \$9.5 million of general and administrative expense during the year ending December 31, 2006 relating to operating as a separate publicly held limited partnership, some of which will be allocated to us by DEFS.
-These public limited partnership expenses include compensation and benefit expenses of the personnel who provide direct support to our operations, costs associated with annual and quarterly reports to unitholders, tax return and Schedule K-1 preparation and distribution, independent auditor fees, costs associated with the Sarbanes-Oxley Act of 2002, investor relations activities, registrar and transfer agent fees, incremental director and officer liability insurance costs and director compensation.
+- the indebtedness we incurred at the closing of our initial public offering increased our interest expense; - we have entered into long-term hedging arrangements for approximately 80% of our expected natural gas, NGL and condensate commodity price risk relating to our gathering and processing arrangements through 2010, and approximately 60% of our expected condensate commodity price risk relating to our gathering and processing arrangements in 2011; and - we anticipate incurring approximately \$10.5 million of general and administrative expense during the year ending December 31, 2006, excluding our acquisition of Gas Supply Resources LLC discussed below, relating to operating as a separate publicly held limited partnership, some of which will be allocated to us by DEFS.
+These incremental expenses include compensation and benefit expenses of the personnel who provide direct support to our operations, costs associated with annual and quarterly reports to unitholders, tax return and Schedule K-1 preparation and distribution, independent auditor fees, costs associated with the Sarbanes-Oxley Act of 2002, investor relations activities, registrar and transfer agent fees, incremental director and officer liability insurance costs and director compensation.
+These incremental expenses exclude \$4.8 million per the Omnibus Agreement for other various general and administrative services.

-As a result of pipeline integrity testing scheduled during 2006, it is reasonably possible that we may experience lower volumes and increased operating costs on the Seabreeze pipeline.
+As a result of pipeline integrity testing scheduled during 2006, it is reasonably possible that we may experience lower volumes and increased operating costs on Seabreeze, our NGL transportation pipeline.
 The Black Lake pipeline is currently experiencing increased operating costs due to pipeline integrity testing that commenced in 2005 and will continue into 2007.
 We expect that our results of operations related to our non-controlling interest in Black Lake will benefit in 2007 from the completion of this pipeline integrity testing, although it is possible that the integrity testing will result in the need for pipeline repairs, in which case the operations of this pipeline may be interrupted while the repairs are being made.
 DEFS has agreed to indemnify us for up to \$5.3 million of our pro rata share of any capital contributions required to be made by us to Black Lake associated with repairing the Black Lake pipeline that are determined to be necessary as a result of the pipeline integrity testing and up to \$4.0 million of the costs associated with any repairs to the Seabreeze pipeline that are determined to be necessary as a result of the pipeline integrity testing.

 Finally, we intend to make cash distributions to our unitholders and our general partner.
 Due to our cash distribution policy, we expect that we will distribute to our unitholders most of the cash generated by our operations.
-As a result, we expect that we will rely upon external financing sources, including other debt and common unit issuances, to fund our acquisition and expansion capital expenditures, as well as our working capital needs.
+As a result, we expect that we will rely upon external financing sources, including other debt and common unit issuances, to fund our acquisition and expansion capital expenditures.